xup6sophia/xup6sophia/README.md

 ### Hi there 👋
+- I'm currently an undergraduate student.
+- This is an account for me to upload school work.✨

 <!--
 **xup6sophia/xup6sophia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.